 STEM Summer Research Internships

 At the RVC you have the fantastic opportunity to challenge yourself by studying abroad and taking a research project.
-The academic programme commences on 27.6. until 6.8.
-2016. .
+The academic programme typically commences in June and runs until August.
 We offer an array Biological Science focused projects, that will help you to develop your research skills and knowledge.
 The projects will also involve clinical or laboratory research on a topic selected by your supervisor.
 At the end of the programme you will learn how to present your results as a research article and oral presentation and shortly after your return home we will send you an academic transcript and grade.
 The equivalent of 15 UK Credits (4 U.S credits), If you do not use the US Credit system or the UK system we can provide advice on the recommended credit transfer of programme.
 We have campuses in London, Camden Campus and in Hertfordshire, Hawkshead Campus both offering outstanding word-class facilities to research at, as well as the perfect setting for you to enjoy London and the English countryside.
 Please see the list of the research projects and locations below:

 To apply you will need to be in the 2nd year of your degree and meet the standard entry requirements for the study abroad programme.
 For more information and to complete an application form please see the section below Study Abroad 'How to Apply'.